Paul de Zylva20 Jul 2022

 The IPBES Global Assessment reported that “Areas of the world projected to experience significant negative effects from global changes in climate, biodiversity, ecosystem functions and nature’s contributions to people are also home to large concentrations of indigenous peoples and many of the world’s poorest communities.”

 The new agreement must protect territories, biodiversity, ecosystems and the knowledge held by indigenous and local peoples though their historic and often ancestral relationship with their areas.

-A growing number of governments have committed to protection for at least 30% of the world’s most important biodiversity hotspots and that should be a minimum, not a ceiling.
+A growing number of governments have committed to protection for at least 30% of the world’s most important biodiversity hotspots – that should be a minimum, not a ceiling.

 Plan and report There must be transparent and streamlined national biodiversity strategies and reporting obligations, as well as a mandatory review process for all countries.

-Governments need new ways to measure progress because relying on GDP to measure success tends to result in measuring and valuing the very things which cause the problems in the first place.
+Governments need new ways to measure progress, because relying on GDP to measure success tends to result in measuring and valuing the very things that cause the problems in the first place.